 Beauty like Palani Hills and the Kodaikanal Weather is something that one must experience for the place is not just a summer retreat but offers so much more in terms of culture, natural sights, and architecture and has something for everyone to connect with and enjoy – be it boating, hiking, trekking, camping or just enjoying the fresh air that cleanses and heals your heart.
 No matter how you land in Tamil Nadu – if you are travelling from another state or country – the ultimate journey into the city is completed by road.
-So if you are coming from Madurai airport (120 kms from Kodaikanal) or have hopped down the Kodai road railway station (100 kms away from the city) you need to board a TNSTC bus or you can hire a car and zoom through the road enjoying the wind in your hair and the green sight to lift your blues and let the Kodaikanal Weather make you forget about everything else.
+So if you are coming from Madurai airport (120 km from Kodaikanal) or have hopped down the Kodai road railway station (100 km away from the city) you need to board a TNSTC bus or you can hire a car and zoom through the road enjoying the wind in your hair and the green sight to lift your blues and let the Kodaikanal weather make you forget about everything else.
 Find the best hotels in Kodaikanal this summer by making advance bookings.

-A hill station in the south is bound to have a pleasant weather yet the Kodaikanal Weather does have some highs and lows in terms of temperature and that does affect the activities on offer.
+A hill station in the south is bound to have pleasant weather yet the Kodaikanal Weather does have some highs and lows in terms of temperature and that does affect the activities on offer.
 A lot also depends upon the people who are planning the trip.
 For the lovers of chilly seasons, late monsoons and the winter is the best time to visit to enjoy the chill in the air and to stroll around or enjoy a hot cup of coffee at Pot Luck or Pastry Corner.
 Summers are perfect for the souls who prefer milder weather so they can trek without worrying about having to keep switching between feeling cold or too warm.
-However, each season has its own charm to say the least.
+However, each season has its charm, to say the least.
 Also, the best hotels in Kodaikanal can be found all year around.

 Summer is also the best time to visit Kodaikanal as the temperature ranges between 30ºC to 20ºC.
 The pleasant, refreshing breeze blowing on your face makes it perfect for sightseeing, trekking, cycling, boating, and other outdoor activities.
-Colourful flowers in full bloom fulfil the desires of nature buffs.
+Colourful flowers in full bloom fulfill the desires of nature buffs.
 It’s the perfect place for a summer sojourn which is why hotels in Kodaikanal are always brimming with tourists in summer.
 Also, Kodaikanal room booking is there to be done beforehand as the place gets crowded during summer time.

 A hike or cycling trip at Croakers Walk must be added to your itinerary when you are visiting Kodai Lake.
-This beautifully made 1 kilometer walkway is perfect for strolling, cycling and clicking some memorable shot of yourself or your loved ones.
+This beautifully made 1-kilometer walkway is perfect for strolling, cycling, and clicking some memorable shot of yourself or your loved ones.
 Berijam Lake is not only a famous picnic spot but also has a gothic feel to it with the pine trees looming over making this a perfect setting for horror stories.
 It did inspire the writer in me to pen a few short stories.
 The best hotels in Kodaikanal are found near this spot.

-Summer is also the perfect time to visit Bryant Park as the Annual Horticulture Show is held in the month of May which showcases beauties like green roses, cacti and exotic plants from across the globe.
+Summer is also the perfect time to visit Bryant Park as the Annual Horticulture Show is held in May which showcases beauties like green roses, cacti, and exotic plants from across the globe.
 The geek in me took me to the Solar Observatory.
 The building itself is a thing of beauty, surrounded by green hills but the real magic happens inside.
-Telescopes and real time sun spots on display, the breaking of the white light into the rainbow and the vastness of our space is humbling and enriching at the same time.

-The months of June to September coats the valley in new shades of greens and blues but these shades will uplift your mood.
+The months of June to September coat the valley in new shades of greens and blues but these shades will uplift your mood.
 The Kodaikanal Weather during monsoon is wet but if you can bear the chilly breeze then you are in for some splendid sights for the valley comes alive during monsoon, especially the waterfalls.
 The Silver Cascade Falls is known for a divine look as the silvery water comes gushing down the cliffs.
-The Vattakanal Falls is a paradise for the nature lovers are some of the biggest reasons to visit kodaikanal.
-But, don’t think that the falls are the only attraction for monsoon for the Pine Forest too becomes fresh and enchanting.
+The Vattakanal Falls is a paradise for nature lovers are some of the biggest reasons to visit Kodaikanal.
+But, don’t think that the falls are the only attraction for monsoon as the Pine Forest, too, becomes fresh and enchanting.
 If you are seeking solace or want to enjoy a few moments of togetherness with your beloved then this is the walk you should embark on.

 Trekkers will love the winters for the Kodaikanal Weather offers some amazing routes and views for the traveler.
 While the months of winter, which last from December to February, offer up temperatures that dip to 8 degrees, you should carry adequate woolen clothing and extra socks.
 Of course, at this time a walk around the town, visiting museums and heritage sites becomes pleasant.
 But, it is the hills that capture the heart and mind of the wandering soul.
 A winter picnic is a must and the best place to host one is at the Pillar Rocks.